Giraffe radar: Giraffe AMB

 Giraffe Agile Multi Beam is a digital antenna array radar.
 It provides multi-beam 3-Dimensional air coverage at 5.4 to 5.9 GHz.
 It has instrumented ranges of 30 km, 60 km and 100 km.
 The altitude coverage is extended from ground-level to 20000 m with 70-degree elevation coverage.
 The data rate is 1-scan per-second.
 Its maintained pulse density suppresses high cluttering in adverse weather conditions.
 Ultra-low antenna side-lobes combined with pulse-to-pulse and burst-to-burst frequency agility provides some resistance to jamming.

 As in previous Giraffe radars, automatic hovering helicopter detection is provided, as is a rocket, artillery and mortar locating function, allowing the radar to detect incoming rounds and give 20 seconds or more of warning before impact.
 Giraffe AMB is the principal sensor of the Swedish RBS 23 BAMSE air defense missile system, and is available for many other applications.
 The Giraffe AMB can be delivered with ground surveillance options fitted.
 A skilled crew can deploy the radar in around 10 minutes and recover it in around 6 minutes.

+The latest version, the Giraffe AMB D, was unveiled for the first time at Eurosatory 2026; it uses an AESA antenna and has a range of 250 km and is said to be ready for deployment in 3 minutes.